Skip to main content Skip to footer site map

 • Plan obligations and liabilities

-Are You Reporting Benefits Correctly and on Time?
+Are You Reporting Benefits Correctly?

 Some benefits are subject to payroll taxes, while others are exempt.
-Employers should be sure they are factoring in the correct status when reporting on:

 • Employees’ W-2s